isalin/TBbard/README.md

 # Limitations

-* Bards in FFXIV are limited to 3 octaves, whereas MIDI files are capable of playing back 12 octaves.
+* Bards in FFXIV are limited to 3 octaves, whereas MIDI files are capable of playing back ~10 octaves.
 The application will attempt to convert this in a reasonable way.
 Unfortunately, some songs simply won't sound recognizable.

-* FFXIV limits the input rate of notes music notes, and instead queues up quickly input notes.
-This means that fast paced songs sometimes lose their rhythm.
-This can be partially fixed by increasing the "WaitMultiplier".
-Many songs will still sound recognizable then played slowly.
+* If you're running the application with User Account Control active, you might have to run TBbard as administrator.
+To do this conveniently, place the batch file (TBbard_vX.X.bat) in the same folder as TBbard, right-click it and select "Run as Administrator".

-* Due to performance considerations, he note C(+2) isn't available at the moment.
+* The drag and drop system doesn't work if the application is run as administrator.